Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: Results and Discussion

-These results underscore that while the CR and CC systems show clear differences at intermediate separations--particularly under low ionic strength—such differences become less significant at larger separations and higher salt concentrations.
+These results highlight that although the CR and CC systems exhibit clear differences at intermediate separations, especially under low ionic strength, these differences diminish at larger separations and higher salt concentrations.
 In CR simulations, increased salt primarily leads to a suppression of interaggregate forces due to enhanced screening by counterions.
 In contrast, CC simulations remain sensitive to salt, with polymer-mediated bridging interactions being progressively diminished.
 Nevertheless, in both scenarios, higher salt promotes greater PE adsorption and a reduction in $R_g$, reflecting more compact and surface-associated polymer configurations.